Unboxed-Software/solana-course/content/token-swap.md

 8. `fromB` - swap pool token B account to withdraw from
 9. `userAccountA` - user token A account to receive tokens withdrawn from swap pool token A account
 10. `userAccountB` - user token B account to receive tokens withdrawn from swap pool token B account
-11. `swapProgramId` - the address of the token swap program
+11. `swapProgramId` - the address of the Token Swap Program
-12. `tokenProgramId` - the address of the token program
+12. `tokenProgramId` - the address of the Token Program
 13. `poolTokenAmount` - amount of LP-tokens the user expects to burn on withdraw
 14. `minimumTokenA` - minimum amount of token A to withdraw
 15. `minimumTokenB` - minimum amount of token B to withdraw